-Note: You must book your ferry tickets ahead of time, as they do fill up spots quickly.
+Note: You must book your ferry tickets ahead of time.
+The spots can fill up quickly, especially for weekend dates.
 Also, the parking lot will be about $20 for the day, paid by a meter.
-It’s the kind of meter that connects to an app on your phone, so you are able to re-fill time in your meter while at Catalina Island if needed.

 - If you are prone to sea-sickness, take some motion sickness medication beforehand- the ride can get bumpy!
-The Catalina Flyer has 3 levels- sit at the top deck to have the most enjoyable ride with a lesser-chance of getting seasick
+Sit at the top deck to have the most enjoyable ride with a lesser-chance of getting seasick

 - Bring a jacket- it’s windy at the top deck!

-Top Things to Do on Your Catalina Day Trip:
+The Best Things to Do on your Catalina Day Trip:

-One of my favorite things I did on our Catalina day trip was cruising around on the golf cart and soaking in the incredible views!
-There are a few different companies that rent out golf carts, but no matter where you choose, it will be the same price- $90 for 2 hours for a 4-person cart.
+One of the best things to do on a Catalina day trip is to take a golf cart ride around the area!
+The views are incredible.
+There are a few different companies that rent out golf carts, but they are all the same price of $90 for 2 hours for a 4-person cart.
 2 hours is plenty of time to ride around the island.

 They’ll provide you with a map of the island with the scenic golf cart route highlighted, so you can just follow that.
 (You will likely not have cell service, so don’t rely on your Google Maps to work!).
 Following the scenic golf cart path will take you a little over an hour to complete.
 You will drive through the cute town and up around the hills for some amazing views.

-The route will also pass by the Wrigley Memorial and Botanic Gardens, in memory of William Wrigley- the founder of Wrigley chewing gum- but also a notable legacy around Catalina Island for bringing many improvements to the area.
+The route will also pass by the Wrigley Memorial and Botanic Gardens, in memory of William Wrigley- the founder of Wrigley chewing gum.
+He is a notable legacy around Catalina Island for bringing many improvements to the area.
 The ticket to enter the gardens is $8.
-We didn’t go in, since we had a lot of things on the itinerary for our Catalina day trip, but if you are interested in botanic gardens, a stop would be worthwhile.
+We didn’t go in since we had a lot of things on the itinerary for our Catalina day trip, but if you are interested in botanic gardens, check it out!

 Another stop along the scenic golf cart route is the Catalina Chimes Tower.
-You’ll pass by this towards the end of your drive, near the Casino building area of island.
-(Also, FYI- the Casino building is the iconic, round building on the island, however it is not an actual casino.
+You’ll pass by this towards the end of your drive, near the Casino building area of island. (the Casino building is the iconic, round building on the island, however it is not an actual casino.
 It is used as a movie theatre, ballroom, and event space!)

 2. Eat Lunch in Town